 It’s easy to assume that charismatic leaders are playmakers, but the truth is that charisma isn’t measured by the GC Index.
 What truly distinguishes the Play Maker proclivity is their ability to set aside their personal agenda to help the team win.

-The GC Index profile
+The GC Index profile: a review

 An individual’s GC Index profile is a score from 1-10 in each of these proclivities: so for example: